In this document we specify the STARK verifier used in Starknet.

 2. Aggregation of constraints into a composition polynomial.
 In this phase the prover commits to a composition polynomial that, if checked by FRI, proves that the execution trace satisfies the constraints.
 It also produces evaluations of commitments at a random point so that the verifier can check that the composition polynomial is well-formed.

 3. Aggregation of FRI proofs and FRI protocol.
-The composition polynomial FRI check as well as evaluation proofs (using FRI-PCS) of all the sent evaluations are aggregtated into a single FRI check.
+The composition polynomial FRI check as well as evaluation proofs (using FRI-PCS) of all the sent evaluations are aggregated into a single FRI check.
 The FRI protocol is then run to verify the aggregated FRI proof.
 See the Starknet FRI Verifier specification for more details.

 We illustrate the flow in the following diagram: